ray-project/kuberay/docs/guidance/prometheus-grafana.md

       # firing alerts may not be handled in time if the setting value is too big.
       for: 5m
       # A set of additional labels to be attached to the alert.
-      # It is possible to overwrite the labels in metadata.labels, so make sure one of the labels matchs the label in ruleSelector.matchLabels.
+      # It is possible to overwrite the labels in metadata.labels, so make sure one of the labels match the label in ruleSelector.matchLabels.
       labels:
         severity: critical
 ```